 CANDELILLA WAX: a vegan alternative to beeswax, this succulent plant from the Chihuahan desert is full of nutrients and gives good shine.

-SPIKE LAVENDER: A European hybrid of Lavender which produces many of the same properties of Lavender without the drowsy effects.
-Lavender is gentle, soothing and, amazingly, a study released in 2007 said that inhaling rosemary oil and lavender oil for five minutes significantly reduced the levels of cortisol in the test subject’s saliva, which could seriously decrease the dangers inherent from chronic stress.
+SPIKE LAVENDER: a European hybrid of Lavender which produces many of the same properties of Lavender without the drowsy effects.
+Lavender is gentle and soothing.
+(Sidenote: a study released in 2007 said that inhaling rosemary oil and lavender oil for five minutes significantly reduced the levels of cortisol in the test subject’s saliva, which could seriously decrease the dangers inherent from chronic stress.)

-Due to the nature of these natural ingredients, a small amount of crystallisation may occur if the balm is exposed to changes in temperature – this doesn’t affect the quality of the product even remotely, and any possible crystals will melt away upon rubbing into your lips.
+Due to the nature of these natural ingredients, a small amount of crystallisation/melting and re-setting may occur if the balm is exposed to changes in temperature – this doesn’t affect the quality of the product even remotely, and any possible crystals will melt away upon rubbing into your lips.

-The original hand-written title for this was ‘BMITW’s Stop-banging-into-things Crash Bang Wallop Bruise Balm’.
-I made it for my Mum (AKA Best Mum In The World), who seems to enjoy rather too much walking into inanimate objects and coming up purply-blue.
+The original hand-written (rather long) title for this was ‘BMITW’s Stop-banging-into-things Crash Bang Wallop Bruise Balm’.
+I made it for my Mum (AKA Best Mum In The World), who seemed at the time to enjoy rather too much walking into inanimate objects and coming up purply-blue.
 I researched ways in which mother nature can assist in the healing of said multi-coloured thigh-art, and the ingredients I’ve used here all came up trumps.
-Now, this formulation is one of my all-time favourites – it really is brilliant.
-The fact that it smells so wonderful (lavender, peppermint and rosemary are a dream team!) doesn’t hurt either.

-Funnily enough (as a side note), I discovered afterwards that lavender, peppermint and rosemary are the exact components of the trio my Grandma added to the ‘headache cream’, she made me once and which I still treasure (its scent is as incredible as its shelf life!) so obviously there is something extra magical about this blend of essential oils.
+….Then, funnily enough, I later discovered that lavender, peppermint and rosemary are the exact components of the trio my Grandma added to the pot of ‘headache cream’, she made me once and which I still treasure (its scent is as incredible as its shelf life!) so obviously there is something extra magical about this blend of essential oils.

 Cocos nucifera (Organic Raw Coconut) oil, Olea europaea (Olive) fruit oil, Camellia olifera (Camellia Tea) seed oil, Candelilla cera, Rosmarinus officinalis (Rosemary) leaf oil, Lavandula latifolia (Lavender) flower oil, Mentha piperita (Peppermint) leaf oil, Tocopherol (Vitamin E), Coumarin*, Geraniol*, Linalool*, Citronellol*, Limonene* (*Naturally occurring in essential oils)

-Final note: When I was at school, lip balm was currency.
+Final note: Back when I was at school, lip balm was currency.
 Friendships could be formed over the convenient possession of the good stuff.
 I remember one girl, who shall remain nameless, getting enormously upset when someone else (maybe I) pressed my finger into her pot of lip balm hard enough to make a dent.
 She preferred to slide her finger around the top, not messing up the smooth plane of the waxy gloss.
-I put this to you: is there no greater joy than breaking the surface of a new lip balm, digging in deep and getting the full reward?
+I put this to you: is there no greater joy than breaking the surface of a new lip balm, digging in deep and making your mark?
 Whichever camp you fall into, it’s your balm, your rules.

 All prices are in GBP.